 Welcome to the Paediatric Society of New Zealand's Website

-We are currently calling for applications to the PSNZ Travelling Trust/Education Fund to attend the 68th ASM
+We are now calling for applications to the PSNZ Travelling Trust/Education Fund to attend the ASM in November.

-Applicants will be advised the outcome prior to the early bird close off date of 21 September.
+The Governance Group will therefore meet on Monday 11 September to consider applications and applicants will be advised the outcome prior to the early bird close off date.

-Newsletter of the Advisory Group for National Child and Youth Networks
+Newsletter of the Advisory Group for NZ Child and Youth Networks

 Update from the Chair